Early Years Curriculum Intent

 Through our “In the Moment” approach we learn about, understand and follow children’s interests and provide opportunities throughout our EYFS curriculum to support learning, consolidate and deepen knowledge and ensure that children meet their next steps.

-We want to create indoor and outdoor environments that support learning and allows children to follow their own interests.
+We create indoor and outdoor environments that support learning and allows children to follow their own interests.

 Our curriculum prepares children to reach the Early Learning Goals and ensures that children make good or better progress from their starting points.